Biography of a Biopsy: Do Tell All

 For a veterinary oncologist like me, a biopsy is the critical piece of information directing my treatment recommendations and determining the prognosis for your favorite fur person.
-To help you understand why this test is the most important one for a pet with cancer, I have written a short "biography" of a
+To help you understand why this test is the most important one for a pet with cancer, I have written a short "biography" of a biopsy.

 Punch, wedge and needle core are all different methods of obtaining the biopsy specimen.
 No matter how the tissue is obtained, it is all submitted to the laboratory for processing and interpretation by a veterinary pathologist — a specialist whose expertise is in determining whether the sample is cancerous or benign.
 If cancer is found, the veterinary pathologist can usually determine its type and grade.
 I choose my method of biopsy based on the individual patient’s abnormality.

-skin mass often get a needle core biopsy.
+Dogs with a skin mass often get a needle core biopsy.
 Think of it like the core samples of soil taken by geologists on the National Geographic channel; each “layer” will tell us something more about what we have found.
 A special device, which is essentially a hollow needle, takes a long, thin piece of tissue out of the center of the mass.
 Needle core biopsies are usually very accurate and minimally invasive.
 No sutures are required.

 A punch biopsy, on the other hand, is good for superficial, scaly skin lesions.
 A tiny, cookie-cutter-like biopsy gadget removes a small, round piece of skin.
 The hole requires just one suture to close.
 This is also a minimally invasive method.
 Wedge biopsies, which are more invasive, are sometimes called incisional biopsies.
 This procedure gets its name from the fact that it typically takes a wedge-shaped piece of tissue as a sample.
 Commonly, I recommend this type of biopsy for abnormalities of internal organs.
 Because these biopsies require more cutting and stitching than I like to do, I typically send a patient to a veterinary surgery specialist for a wedge biopsy.